mrboot/strapi-hols/README.md

-# Strapi application
+# Strapi API Backend

-A quick description of your strapi application
+Backend API for yet another iteration of the holiday app